protocolbuffers/protobuf/cmake/README.md

 Compiling and Installing
 ========================

-1. Check whether a gtest directory exists in the upper level directory.
-If you checkout the code from github via "git clone", this gtest directory won't exist and you won't be able to build protobuf unit-tests.
+1. Check whether a gmock directory exists in the upper level directory.
+If you checkout the code from github via "git clone", this gmock directory won't exist and you won't be able to build protobuf unit-tests.
 Consider using one of the release tar balls instead:

         https://github.com/google/protobuf/releases

-   These release tar balls are more stable versions of protobuf and already have the gtest directory included.
+   These release tar balls are more stable versions of protobuf and already have the gmock directory included.

-   You can also download gtest by yourself and put it in the right place.
+   You can also download gmock by yourself and put it in the right place.

    If you absolutely don't want to build and run protobuf unit-tests, skip this step and use protobuf at your own risk.